 2.4 Describe the stages involved in a typical risk assessment.

-3.1 Describe how accident and ill health records can be used to target hazards and control the level of risk.
+3.1 Describe how the accident and ill-health records can be used to target hazards and control the level of risk.

 3.2 Describe how occupational, environmental and human factors affect the level of risk from hazards at work.

 3.3 Identify a range of work-related health and safety hazards in various work environments

 3.4 Outline who may be at risk from work-related hazards.

 4. Apply the hierarchy of controls to control risk to an acceptable level

 4.1 Identify a range of control measures for different workplace hazards.

 4.2 Determine if control measures currently in place are suitable and sufficient in terms of the risk control hierarchy to: